Crisis: Environmental disaster

 An environmental disaster is a disaster that is due to human activity and should not be confused with natural disasters (see below).
 In this case, the impact of humans' alteration of the ecosystem has led to widespread and/or long-lasting consequences.
 It can include the deaths of animals (including humans) and plant systems, or severe disruption of human life, possibly requiring migration.

 Natural disaster

 A natural disaster is the consequence of a natural hazard (e.g. volcanic eruption, earthquake, landslide) which moves from potential in to an active phase, and as a result affects human activities.
 Human vulnerability, exacerbated by the lack of planning or lack of appropriate emergency management, leads to financial, structural, and human losses.
 The resulting loss depends on the capacity of the population to support or resist the disaster, their resilience.
 This understanding is concentrated in the formulation: "disasters occur when hazards meet vulnerability".
-A natural hazard will hence never result in a natural disaster in areas without vulnerability, e.g. strong earthquakes in uninhabited areas.
+Thus a natural hazard will never result in a natural disaster in an invulnerable area: a strong earthquake in an uninhabited area is not a disaster.

 For lists of natural disasters, see the list of disasters or the list of deadliest natural disasters.